 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I opted to have a survey carried out on a property in Caerleon in advance of appointing solicitors.
+Due to the guidance of my in-laws I had a survey completed on a house in Caerleon in advance of instructing conveyancers.
 I have been advised that there is a flying freehold overhang to the house.
-Our surveyor has said that some lenders tend not issue a loan on this type of house.
+The surveyor has said that some mortgage companies may refuse to give a mortgage on such a premises.

 It depends who your proposed lender is.
-HSBC has different requirements for example to Birmingham Midshires.
-Should you wish to call us we can look into this further via the relevant mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Caerleon.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Caerleon to see if the conveyancing will be more expensive.
+Santander has different requirements from Birmingham Midshires.
+Should you wish to call us we can check with the relevant lender.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Caerleon.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Caerleon to see if the conveyancing costs will increase in light of this.

 Do you have any top tips for leasehold conveyancing in Caerleon with the aim of saving time on the sale process?